wodby/docs/docs/stacks/drupal/index.md

 ## Multi-site

-There two ways how you can deploy your multi-site Drupal application via Wodby:
+There two ways how you can deploy your multi-site Drupal application via Wodby

-1. Deploy sites as separate [app instances](../../apps/instances.md).
-You will need to specify `Site directory` on the 2nd step of new application deployment form.
-For example if you have a directory `sites/my-drupal-site/*` you should specify `my-drupal-site`.
-This directory will be used to locate `settings.php` file and files directory.
-Also, [`sites.php` file](#sites-php) will be created automatically inside `sites/` with mapping of all domains attached to this instance
+## Deploy sites as separate app instances

+Deploy every site as a separate application instance by specifying the [default site](#default-site) of every subsite.
+In this scheme every site will be deployed as a separate [application instance](../../apps/instances.md) with its own database.

+## Deploy all sites in one instance

+1. Add the include of [`wodby.settings.php`](#settings-php) file in `sites/*/settings.php` of all sites as we do it for the [default site](#default-site)
+2. Update [`sites.php`](#sites-php) file with your domains to directories mapping, make sure to add it after the include of `wodby.settings.php` to override the default mapping (or just delete the include completely)

-2. Deploy all sites in one instance.
-Same as 1 but you'll have to manually include of `wodby.settings.php` file in `sites/*/settings.php` of all sites and generate `sites.php`.
-You can do after the `init` step of your [CI/CD build](../../apps/deploy.md#cicd).
-Also, you'll have to update [cron](#cron) jobs to run it for every site, not only the primary
+You should perform these modifications after the `init` step of your [CI/CD build](../../apps/deploy.md#cicd) (recommended) or via [post-deployment scripts](../../apps/post-deployment-scripts.md).
+Also, you'll have to update [cron](#cron) jobs to run it for every site, not only the primary.
+Please note that all dashboard orchestration such as Drupal cache clear will be applied only to the default site.

+In this scheme every site will use the database by default.

 ## Cache control